AP VoteCast: North Carolina voters sour on state of nation

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+Both voters in cities and suburban voters were more likely to back Cooper but Forest had an edge over Cooper among voters in small towns and rural areas.

+The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
+Overall, 17% of voters said the virus in the U.S. is completely or mostly under control, and 31% said it’s somewhat under control.
+Fifty-one percent of voters think the coronavirus is not at all under control in this country.

 The coronavirus pandemic was top of mind for many voters in North Carolina.
-Some 42% said it is the most important issue facing the country today.
+Forty-two percent said it is the most important issue facing the country today.

 Voters also considered the economy a major issue, with 27% saying it ranked at the top.